USDA-SCINet/scinet-site/pages/research/working_groups/omics.md

 collect_list:
   - title: November Webinar
-    excerpt: Using multiomics to explore the impoact of drought on the root microbiome
+    excerpt: Using multiomics to explore the impact of drought on the root microbiome
     date: 11-11-2023
     details:
       - text: "Presenter: Dr. Devin Coleman-Derr"